Petite Top Heavy

 - Keep detail to a minimum above the waist and darker colors are best

-- The petite top heavy lady should avoid boat shaped necks and shoulder detail
+- A petite top heavy lady should avoid boat shaped necks and shoulder detail

-- Keep tops shorter - above the hip line or nipped in at the waist to elongate the bottom half
+- Keep tops shorter to elongate the bottom half

-- For jackets, single breasted or buttonless is good, kimono shape or waterfall
+- Choose single breasted or buttonless jackets, kimono shape or waterfall

 - Avoid sleeves that are cut-in, muscle back or halter neck.
 They will all emphasize broad shoulders.